soygul/koan/README.md

 > NOTE: Running Node.js applications in the __production__ environment enables caching, which is disabled by default in all other environments.

-## Getting Started
-  We pre-included an article example, check it out:
-  * [The Model](app/models/article.js) - Where we define our object schema.
-  * [The Controller](app/controllers/articles.js) - Where we take care of our backend logic.
-  * [NodeJS Routes](app/routes/articles.js) - Where we define our REST service routes.
-  * [AngularJs Routes](public/js/config.js) - Where we define our CRUD routes.
-  * [The AngularJs Service](public/js/services/articles.js) - Where we connect to our REST service.
-  * [The AngularJs Controller](public/js/controllers/articles.js) - Where we take care of  our frontend logic.
-  * [The AngularJs Views Folder](public/views/articles) - Where we keep our CRUD views.

-## Heroku Quick Deployment
+## Heroku Deployment
-Before you start make sure you have <a href="https://toolbelt.heroku.com/">heroku toolbelt</a> installed and an accessible mongo db instance - you can try <a href="http://www.mongohq.com/">mongohq</a> which have an easy setup )
+Before you start make sure you have <a href="https://toolbelt.heroku.com/">heroku toolbelt</a> installed and an accessible mongo db instance - you can try <a href="http://www.mongohq.com/">mongohq</a> which have an easy setup.

 ```bash
 git init